-Activities and events of college-wide interest are held during College Hour.
+Activities and events of college-wide interest are held during College Hour on Thursdays, 12:30-1:30 PM.
 For more information, contact the Office of Student Activities and Campus Life in Building R, Room 124, or email mc-studentactivities@peralta.edu.